Mastering the last mile from the warehouse: The winning duo of WMS and TMS

 What is the difference between a WMS and a TMS?

 Think of it this way: the WMS (Warehouse Management System) manages everything that happens inside the warehouse walls (storage, inventory, picking, packing).
 The TMS (Transport Management System) takes over to manage everything that happens outside the walls, once the package is ready (route planning, carrier selection, delivery tracking).
-They complement each other, and their integration is crucial.
+They are complementary, and their integration is crucial.

 Why is the last mile so expensive?